-To move robots between work groups either manually or by using a schedule, you need to define a list of eligible candidate work groups for each administrative operator (registration operator) that registered the robots.
+To move robots between work groups, either manually or by using a schedule, you must define a list of eligible candidate work groups for each administrative operator (registration operator) that registered the robots.
 All robots that were registered by the same administrative operator can move to those work groups.

 When you create a work group instance by using the Pega Robot Manager user interface, the resulting work group ID consists of the specified base work group name followed by the at sign (@) and the business application name.
 For example, for a base work group named WorkGroup1 created in the MyApp application, the name of the created work group is WorkGroup1@MyApp.

-With Pega Robot Manager, you can update the pyGetWorkGroupByRobotID and pyGetWorkGroupForRobotByRequestorOperatorID decision tables through the Pega Robot Manager user interface.
+With Pega Robot Manager, you can update the pyGetWorkGroupByRobotID decision table and the pyGetWorkGroupForRobotByRequestorOperatorID decision table through the Pega Robot Manager user interface.
 For more information, see Changing settings from the Pega Robot Manager interface.

 - In the navigation panel of Dev Studio, click Records.